oumaldonado/EventTrackerProject/README.md

 # EventTrackerProject

-This is a tattoo catalog Using REST API technology and Postman.
-With CRUD (Create, Read, Update, Delete) actions.
+This website is a tattoo catalog that uses REST API technology and Postman.
+You can easily Create, Read, Update, and Delete tattoo entries.
+Whether you want to add new tattoos, check existing ones, edit details, or remove entries, it's all straightforward with the CRUD actions provided here."

 # Tech Used